kubeshauseli17/project2-Hockey-forum/readme.md

 As a visitor I'd like to browse the forum.
 If I appreciate the content I'd like to become a member.

-As a thread poster I'd like to moderate the posts on my thread.
+As the thread poster I'd like to moderate the posts on my thread.
 Deleting posts or updating my own to my needs.

-As a User I'd like to post a GIF on my teams game thread.
+As a User I'd like to post a GIF and comments on my teams game thread.

 MVP Goals